brucou/react-state-driven/README.md

 - The machine transitions automatically from the initial state to the `start` control state.
   - on doing so, it issues one command : render `GalleryApp`.
 Render commands have a default handler which renders the `React.Element` passed as parameter.
 That element can be computed from the extended state of the state machine and the event data.
-An event emitter is passed to allow for the element to send events to the state machine :
+An event emitter (here `trigger`) is passed to allow for the element to send events to the state machine :
 ```javascript
   export function renderAction(params) {
     return { outputs: { command: COMMAND_RENDER, params }, updates: NO_STATE_UPDATE }